react-navigation/react-navigation.github.io/versioned_docs/version-7.x/screen.md

 ### Layout

 A layout is a wrapper around the screen.
-It makes it easier to provide things such as an error boundary and suspense fallback for a screen:
+It makes it easier to provide things such as an error boundary and suspense fallback for a screen, or wrap the screen with additional UI.

+It takes a function that returns a React element:

 <Tabs groupId="config" queryString="config">
 <TabItem value="static" label="Static" default>